dennistanaka/dennistanaka.github.io/_posts/2020-11-07-kvm-and-cockpit.md

 https://ip-address:9090/

-Naturally, the browser will display a certification warning that can be safely skipped and, then, the login screen below will be displayed:
+The browser will display a warning since we are dealing with a self-signed certificate.
+I safely skipped it since I'm only accessing Cockpit on my local network.
+Then, the login screen is displayed:

 ![The Login Screen](/assets/images/blog/kvm-and-cockpit/login.png){:width="600px"}